Pin-Wen/YouTube/README.md

 # YouTube
-A webpage with recently watched YouTube videos.
+A webpage designed to imitate YouTube.
+The homepage consists of recently watched videos and supported with links and descriptions.